DilipKumarGangwar/ChatApplication/README.md

 2. Server can Stop by pressing Ctrl+c on command prompt

 **SocketClient.cpp**
+This is Client Source Code.
-1.Client can send the message to servers and gets the same message as echoed from server 2.Clients can disconnect from server by pressing ctrl+C on client cmd
+1.Client can send the message to servers and gets the same message as echoed from server 2.Clients can disconnect from server by pressing ctrl+C on client cmd 3.User can open multiple instances of client in different cmd

 **Server Remains open even if all clients disconnects from it.**
 Server will stop only when user explicitly stops by Pressing ctrl + c